 Are you interested in stopping hydrocodone?

-It can be difficult to quit hydrocodone without a doctor’s assistance, because how hydrocodone works is related to the brain.
+Keep in mind that it can be difficult to quit hydrocodone without a doctor’s assistance, because how hydrocodone works is related to the brain.
 There are a variety of reasons why you might have trouble managing hydrocodone dependence or addiction.
-Learn more about hydrocodone dependence, addiction, and how to stop taking Hydrocodone below.
-And ask your questions about taking hydrocodone at the end.

 Reducing your dosage over several weeks or months is the safest way to quit hydrocodone.
 It’s also the best way to ensure that you don’t experience a relapse and start taking hydrocodone again.